 Can residents park unattached trailers on a local street?

-Unattached trailers cannot be parked on town streets at any time.
-This includes (but not limited to) tent trailers, travel trailers, fifth wheel trailers, boat trailers, utility trailers, campers not mounted on truck, etc.
+No, unattached trailers cannot be parked on town streets at any time.
+This includes (but is not limited to) tent trailers, travel trailers, fifth wheel trailers, boat trailers, utility trailers, campers not mounted on truck, etc.

 What are the fines for the improper parking of an RV and utility vehicle?